 How to be a good negotiator?

-The good news is, we can all learn to be better negotiators.
-Even if you’re someone who is fearful of confrontation, you can still be a good negotiator.
-It’s just a case of following some simple steps and practicing them.
+The good news is that we can all learn to be better negotiators.
+Even if you’re someone who is fearful of confrontation, you can still become a good negotiator.
+It’s just a case of following and practicing a few simple steps.

 Benjamin Franklin, famously said: “By failing to prepare, you are preparing to fail.”

 Before you enter into a negotiation, make sure you know what you want to walk away with and what you’re not prepared to compromise on.

 Take some time to find out about the people you’re negotiating with.
 Building rapport with people is easier if you can demonstrate some understanding of their situation.
 Try to find out the personaities of your counterparts so you can better anticipate their approach.

 Planning isn’t always possible of course, as in some situations you don’t know that you’re about to go into a negotiation but other disciplines can still be followed.

 2. Place and time

 If you can, choose somewhere neutral to hold any negotiation discussions.
 If you want to meet a supplier to negotiate better payment terms then their office probably isn’t the best place to do that.
 See if you can meet somewhere else nearby, for a coffee instead.